Kitchener–Waterloo Oktoberfest

 Kitchener–Waterloo Oktoberfest is a festival in the twin cities of Kitchener–Waterloo, Ontario, Canada.
-Based on the original German Oktoberfest, it is billed as Canada's Greatest Bavarian Festival, and is the second-largest Oktoberfest in the world.
+Based on the original German Oktoberfest, it is billed as Canada's Greatest Bavarian Festival, and one of the largest Oktoberfests in the world.
 It is held every October, starting on the Friday before Canadian Thanksgiving and running until the Saturday after.
 Estimates indicate that the event attracts roughly 700,000 visitors to Waterloo Region, Ontario every year.